feliguez/rick-and-morty/README.md

-## This branch transform a basic html table template into React components
+## This branch adds two new methods to kill heroes and use ring

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).